phonopy/phelel/doc/velph-subcommands.md

 % velph transport plot transport
 ```

+#### `velph transport plot eigenvalues`

-The following command opens a graphical window that displays eigenvalues in the
-Brillouin zone with non-zero and non-one occupations.
-The eigenvalues are
-obtained from `vaspout.h5`, and their occupations are calculated based on the
-temperature and Fermi level specified through the command options.
+The following command opens a graphical window that displays eigenvalues in the Brillouin zone with non-zero and non-one occupations.
+These eigenvalues are obtained from `vaspout.h5`, and their occupations are computed based on the temperature and Fermi level specified through the command options.

 ```bash
 % velph transport plot eigenvalues